-The Program in Spanish in the Department of Languages, Literatures and Cultures offers a master of arts degree of Spanish with courses in the following areas: Second Language Acquisition, Pedagogy and Methodology; Hispanic Literature and Cultural Studies; and Hispanic Linguistics and Cultural Studies.
+The Program in Spanish in the Department of Languages, Literatures, and Cultures offers a Master of Arts degree in Spanish with courses in the following areas: Second Language Acquisition, Pedagogy and Methodology; Hispanic Literature and Cultural Studies; and Hispanic Linguistics and Cultural Studies.
 The program also supports work in interdisciplinary Hispanic studies.

 To obtain the degree, the candidate must complete a minimum of 30 credits.
-To satisfy the course requirements, the candidate must successfully complete ten graduate courses, eight of which should be from the offerings of the Spanish program.
+To satisfy the course requirements, the candidate must successfully complete ten graduate courses, eight of which should be from the offerings below.
 Two of the ten courses can be taken in allied fields approved by the department.
-All candidates must take (SPAN 901 Bibliography and Methods of Research), a 3-credit course dealing with bibliography and methods of research.
-Preparation of a bibliographical essay in this course is the final requirement for graduation.

 - Econovels of Central America

 - Contemporary Spanish Literature